Judicial Workload Assessment

 The California Judicial Workload Assessment Fact Sheet

-- February 2007 : approved the updated results of the statewide assessment of judicial needs.
+- February 2007 : The council approved the updated results of the statewide assessment of judicial needs.
 The 50 judgeships created by the Legislature in AB 159 were allocated to the trial courts on the basis of the recommendations contained in this report.

 - October 2001 : approved the results of the statewide assessment of judicial needs including the ranked list of 150 recommended new judgeships.